ursravis/ClaimWebAPI/README.md

 - Assuming that user will pass date in the format of YYYY-MM-DD or MM-DD-YYYY while calling Claims/LossDate.
 - I have incorporated Validations that are mentioned in the XSD.
 However I can extend it more if required to implement any other validations.
 - I have used Sql serve local MDF file to store claim data.
 I have placed this file in ProcessClaimService/App_Data.
+- I can extend this API more depending upon furthur requirements.

 Data Model